marklogic-community/RunDMC/README.txt

 SETUP NOTES

   Main server:
-    HTTP app server must be named "RunDMC-Public" (or CommunitySitePublic, which is deprecated) in order for "Draft" documents to be filtered out.
     App server root should be set to the root of this distribution, on the filesystem.
 The URL rewriter should be set to "/controller/url_rewrite.xqy".
     The error handler should be set to "/controller/error-handler.xqy".

   Draft server:
+    This app server must have the word "Draft" in its name.

     On another port, same exact configuration as main server but with a different server name.
 "Draft" documents will be visible on this server.
 For "preview" to work in the Admin UI, update